 The last step in this process is to wait and let it all sink in.
 Unfortunately, many caregivers have to wait for another fall or other health scare to occur before their elders will be willing to make the decision themselves.

 If your family is close-knit, arrange a meeting and tell mom or dad how much better everyone would feel if the move were made.
-Don’t make it seem like an intervention or a done deal that they have no say in.
+Don't make it seem like an intervention or a done deal that they have no say in.
 Allow everyone involved to discuss their concerns and anxieties about the current situation and a potential move.
-Third parties often make headway where family fails.
+Third parties often make headway when the family fails.

 Making The Move to Assisted Living

 It is worth noting that loved ones with memory loss may not be fully aware of their limitations and remain adamant about staying at home.
-Unfortunately, for their families, no amount of rational thinking or negotiation will get the elder to change their mind.
+Unfortunately, for their families, no amount of rational thinking or negotiation will get the elder to change their minds.
 Power of attorney or guardianship proceedings and some white lies may necessary to get a loved one to move to a new setting where their safety and wellbeing are guaranteed.